jitsi/jiwer/docs/index.md

 # JiWER

-Jiwer is a simple and fast python package to evaluate an automatic speech recognition system.
+JiWER is a simple and fast python package to evaluate an automatic speech recognition system.
 It supports the following measures:

 1. word error rate (WER)